672019111/GCL/Readme.md

 ---
 Which command will let you enable Google Compute service using gcloud CLI?
 - [x] gcloud service compute enable
 ---
+You are working for a genomics company in the US that is planning to conduct data analysis on around 10 TB of data.
+The company would require 20 vCPUs and 60GB of RAM for the same.
+You have been asked to figure out the cheapest option to conduct the analysis.
+Which of the following would you use?
+- [x]
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-
 ---
+-